Liberty High School (Iowa): Facilities

 The Liberty Lightning Library is comprehensive library that is part of the ICCSD Library Program.
 The Liberty Library contains upwards of 14,000 items as well as several online databases.
 The Liberty Library also counts with two collaborative labs, two integrated classrooms and three conference rooms.

-Student Body
+Student body and history

+The school had 1,286 students enrolled for the 2024–2025 school year.

 The Iowa City Community School Board voted in January 2015 to open Liberty High as a comprehensive high school.
 In May, it was announced that North Central Junior High School would become the feeder school for Liberty High.
 However, the decision was overturned a year later.
 North Central later became the feeder school for Liberty High School.

-Approximately 700 students, most of whom were slated to attend Iowa City West High School, will be enrolled at Liberty High School for the 2017–18 school year.
+Approximately 700 students, most of whom were slated to attend Iowa City West High School, were enrolled at Liberty High School for the 2017–18 school year.